lemra-org/router-companion-android/README.md

 You can also report any issues you noticed, either via the app or via the [issues](https://github.com/rm3l/ddwrt-companion/issues) section.

-Donations are also welcome, via the app menus.
+To help support this project, donations are also welcome, via the app menus.